How To Adapt Existing Policies For The ‘New Normal’

 Having teams working remotely across many variable locations does present security risks for companies.
 These include things like insecure internet connections, other residents in the home who may be exposed to confidential conversations or documentation, and poor personal device security protocols to name a few.
 There is also increased risk of theft of an organisation’s property when it’s dispersed across so many locations.
 Organisations may also find that the pandemic prompts a fair bit of rationalisation for things like under-reporting and less stringent practices when sharing documents and accessing the cloud.

 While the security profile and needs of different organisations varies widely, HR managers should be helping people to avoid silly mistakes that could result in privacy or security breaches.
 For example, not having a time out password, or leaving work computers set up where others may be able to access them.
 HR can help staff by providing clear guidelines for these scenarios and developing and communicating policies and procedures for passwords, accessing and protecting confidential documents, and even being aware of scams that may be circulating.
+Companies should also consider supporting staff with access to a VPN and antivirus programs for their personal devices if they are using these for work purposes, along with digital safety education resources.

 3. Will there be a need for companies to introduce additional support services for staff that WFH?
 What support services would you advise for companies who will be affected long-term by an increase of remote employees?